About

 Artist Statement

 I love exploring personal narratives: the stories we tell ourselves about ourselves.
-Whether you describe those stories as core beliefs or automatic thoughts, as cognitive behavior therapy suggests, they have a powerful impact on our decisions and actions.
 In my comics, characters confront and re-evaluate their personal narratives, modeling a process of growth that can be painful, de-stabilizing and difficult, but very healthy and often necessary to create better relationships with others and self.
 This evaluation often circles around the concepts of personal responsibility, familial connection, and moral re-evaluation.
 I’m also deeply interested in the concepts of Humanist and Existential philosophy, and my characters are engaged with re-defining their morality in a godless world and choosing the meaningful projects of their lives.

 Depicting this process of re-evaluation in children’s and teen’s fiction can provide a framework as they begin that process themselves, and my aim is to create a text that readers can revisit as they grow.
 Comics are an excellent vehicle for that exploration, as the medium requires an active mind from the reader, interpreting the relationships between images and words, and creating narrative connections.
 That mental activation allows the story to be narrated in the readers’ own voice and intuitive logical framework for the reader.
 Comics are particularly adept at allowing a reader’s cognitive framework and ability level interpret the work.